 As you take your morning shower, don’t let your mind race.
 When you’re getting ready for the day, focus on what you’re doing at this given moment.
 Feel the warm water on your skin.
 Smell the soap, feel the silky foam and notice how good it feels against your skin.
 As the hot water hits your muscles- relax them and release that tension.
 Brush your teeth slowly.
 Focus on all your senses.
-It won’t be easy at first, because your mind is used to rushing all the time.
-As you practice this every day though, you’ll slowly start noticing yourself feeling more calm- and that, is a superpower.
+It won’t be easy at first because your mind is used to rushing all the time.
+As you practice this every day though, you’ll slowly start noticing yourself feeling calmer- and that, is a superpower.
 Is there a better way to start the day?

-Someone once said: “miracles happen everyday- change your perspective and you’ll see them all around you“.
-Practicing gratitude can not only help you become more mindful- it can completely change your perspective and outlook on life.
+Someone once said: “miracles happen every day- change your perspective and you’ll see them all around you“.
+Practicing gratitude can not only help you become more mindful it can completely change your perspective and outlook on life.
 You’ll start noticing those small miracles all around you.
 How does this tie in with mindfulness?
-When you take time to consider what you’re grateful for, you’re mindfully and actively searching for those things.
+When you take time to consider what you’re grateful for, you’re mindful and actively searching for those things.
 You can look around the room you’re sitting in right now- what or who do you notice that you feel grateful for?
 Every morning, take a few minutes to write down 5 things you feel grateful for.
 Don’t just write them though; try to really feel that gratitude with all your heart.
 Do this for a week, two, three, until it becomes a daily habit.

 At the same time, as you start practicing and exercising mindfulness, you’ll experience increased feelings of gratitude.
 You’ll notice that when your mind is constantly racing, it often blocks you from seeing and appreciating all that is good in your life.

 TURN IT OFF